 While Monmouth has no religious affiliation, it does recognize the important place that religion has in the lives of many of its students.
 The Catholic Center, the Muslim Student Association, and Chabad are all active on campus.
 In addition, churches and synagogues representing the major religious faiths are within convenient reach of the campus and are available for services and personal counseling.
 A listing of area places of worship is available at the Office of Student and Community Services.

 The William T. Boylan Gymnasium provides facilities to support intramurals and recreation, including a swimming pool, two full basketball courts, and a bowling center.
-Outdoor facilities available to students for their recreational use include: tennis courts, an eight-lane track, Field Turf football/lacrosse, and soccer fields.
+Outdoor facilities available to students for their recreational use include: an eight-lane track, Field Turf football/lacrosse, and soccer fields.

 There is a year-round Intramural Sports Program, which includes games and sports such as basketball, dodgeball, flag football, softball, volleyball, three-point contest, knockout, Baggo, and soccer.
 The Wellness Program includes personal training and group fitness classes like Zumba, Yoga, Bootcamps, Abs Legs and Butt, and Kickboxing.
-There are many club sports on campus that include ice hockey, dance, men's and women's soccer, men's and women's lacrosse, field hockey, wrestling, women’s volleyball, track and field, e-sports, sailing, boxing, softball, baseball, and men's basketball.
+There are many club sports on campus that include ice hockey, dance, men's and women's soccer, men's and women's lacrosse, field hockey, wrestling, women’s volleyball, track and field, e-sports, sailing, softball, baseball, and men's and women's basketball.